7 Reasons You Should Visit Obidos, Portugal

 Caution: The creamy Ginja de Obidos decorated outside a store

 The strong cherry-based liquor, Ginja, is available in most of Portugal, Obidos being a pioneer for the most premium version.
+Served as an aperitif, Ginja in Obidos tastes richer and creamier than what you may find in other Portuguese cities.

+At first sight, one finds the old lanes loaded with Ginja stalls making it appear a bit commercial and touristy.
+It takes a few minutes to find the premium old-style stores to taste the best version of the drink.
 Lately, serving Ginja in a dark-chocolate cup has become the ‘trend’ so you may find a lot of local stores doing that.

-Honestly, the combination tastes pretty amazing so try a few before you go for a big bottle for the day.
+Honestly, the combination tastes pretty amazing, so try a few before you go for a big bottle for the day.

 4. Shop For Portuguese Souvenirs